-5. Discussions
+5. Discussion

-In this study, a simulator providing modeling and simulation studies on MANET systems have been developed which is created with Parallel DEVS architecture in DEVS-Suite modeling and simulation environment using Java programming language.
-The developed modeling and simulation environment is called "MANET-DEVS".
+In this study, a simulator providing modeling and simulation studies on MANET systems has been developed, which is created with parallel DEVS architecture in the DEVS-Suite modeling and simulation environment using Java programming language.
+The developed modeling and simulation environment is called MANET-DEVS.

-The contribution of MANET-DEVS simulator into the community can be listed as follows;
+The contributions of the MANET-DEVS simulator to the community can be listed as follows:

-- A system theory based modular and hierarchical simulator required for distributed, complex and highly dynamic systems such as MANET is developed. - It allows developing of models with reusable components with its object oriented structure. - It has been made easier to observe the simulation outcomes, and to evaluate / interpret the results providing information on the characteristics of MANET systems. - MANET-DEVS simulator has a simulator infrastructure with completely object oriented programming language therefore it inherits the advantageous of the technology. - "Java webstart" technology, MANET-DEVS allows its broadcasting / usage online via Internet; for remote training, it contributes to applied learning and understanding of simulation science. - MANET-DEVS modeling environment is not a domain specific software, it can be converted into a simulation environment in which modeling and simulation of different distributed systems. - MANET-DEVS environment allows the structural and behavioral state of the system together with time based curves, message animations, hierarchical component structures which are tracked step by step on the screen. - The simulation results can be stored in both 'log' (daily) files and 'csv' files.
-'Time view' option allows the tracking of the behavior of models on time domain.
+- A system theory-based modular and hierarchical simulator required for distributed, complex, and highly dynamic systems such as MANET is developed. - It allows developing of models with reusable components with its object-oriented structure. - It has been made easier to observe the simulation outcomes and to evaluate/interpret the results providing information on the characteristics of MANET systems. - The MANET-DEVS simulator has a simulator infrastructure with completely object-oriented programming language; therefore, it inherits the advantages of the technology. - With Java Web Start technology, MANET-DEVS allows its broadcasting/usage online via the Internet; for remote training, it contributes to applied learning and understanding of simulation science.

-• With BRITE topology generator integrated into MANET-DEVS environment can generate large scale topologies without requiring to write any code and allows easy establishment and analysis of large scale networks.
+- The MANET-DEVS modeling environment is not a domain-specific software; it can be converted into a simulation environment in which modeling and simulation of different distributed systems can be done. - The MANET-DEVS environment allows the structural and behavioral state of the system together with time-based curves, message animations, and hierarchical component structures, which are tracked step by step on the screen. - The simulation results can be stored in both log (daily) files and csv files.
+The 'time view' option allows the tracking of the behavior of models in the time domain. - With the BRITE topology generator integrated into the MANET-DEVS environment it can generate large-scale topologies without requiring to write any code and allows easy establishment and analysis of large-scale networks.